mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 16 August 2025

-- The average temperature today is 17.1˚C,
+- The average temperature today is 16.66˚C,
-- With highs of 17.75˚C and lows of 16.49˚C,
+- With highs of 16.96˚C and lows of 16.03˚C,
-- It may feel like 16.98˚C with scattered clouds
+- It may feel like 16.57˚C with broken clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 2.64m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 81%
+- The pressure is 1027hPa and humidity is 84%
 - The sun will rise at 04:54 and set at 19:30

 <!-- weather_marker ends -->